 It reduces advertising costs

 Billboards and commercials can cost thousands, if not millions of dollars.
-Most small businesses can’t afford traditional advertising; therefore, they can’t afford to compete with big companies and established brands.
-In contrast, digital marketing is much more affordable and flexible.
+Most small businesses can’t afford traditional paid advertising; therefore, they can’t afford to compete with big companies and established brands.
+In contrast, digital marketing platform is much more affordable and flexible.

 Whether your budget is $500 or $50,000, there are options for you.
-In fact, you can still do digital marketing on your own without paying a single cent.
+In fact, you can still do digital marketing campaigns on your own without paying a single cent.

 1. Content Marketing